-Hand dermatitis is among the most common conditions dermatologists are asked to deal with.
+Hand dermatitis is among the most common conditions treated by dermatologists.
 It consists of a spectrum of diseases from very mild annoyances with dryness and irritation, to a severe disabling condition.
-Dermatitis by itself means inflammation of the skin.
-This is an all-encompassing category of disease.
-We need some modifiers to better classify these problems.
-Eczema refers to a red, denuded and weepy dermatitis normally with considerable complaints of severe itching.
-This would then be an eczematous dermatitis.
-Many occur in isolated patches separated by normal appearing skin.
-When found with the above, it would be called a patchy eczematous dermatitis.
+“Dermatitis” means inflammation of the skin, and this is an all-encompassing category of disease.
+There are some modifiers to better classify these problems.
+Eczema refers to a red, irritated skin, often associated with considerable itching.

 The palms and soles have great numbers of sweat glands.
-With increasing inflammation in the skin, the sweat ducts which carry sweat to the surface of the skin is compressed like standing on a garden hose.
-The sweat distends the duct below the obstruction producing deep-seated blisters at varying depths.
-In its common form, this is referred to as dyshidrosis and in its more severe form, it is called pomphylox.
-The blister fluid is clear with the composition of sweat.
+With increasing inflammation in the skin, the sweat ducts which carry sweat to the surface of the skin are compressed like standing on a garden hose.
+The sweat distends the duct below the obstruction, producing deep-seated blisters at varying depths.
+In its common form, this is referred to as dyshidrotic eczema.

 There are times when the palms and soles are covered with deep-seated pustules which occur with pustular psoriasis and its various subtypes.
-Therapy for these problems is quite effective and can usually limit disability and improve the quality of life.
+Therapies for these conditions are quite effective and can usually limit disability and improve the quality of life.